rafabelokurows/quarto-template/README.md

-# Template com Quarto e R
+# Template with Quarto and R

 Template for creating Quarto presentations using R